Key Benefits of the Randox Barbiturates reagent

-The Randox Barbiturates reagent is compared against Gas Chromatography/ Mass Spectrometry (GC/MS) which is the ‘gold standard’ in drugs of abuse testing – the Barbiturates assay has a 93.3% correlation with this
+The Gas Chromatography / Mass Spectrometry (GC/MS) method is the ‘gold standard’ method in the drugs of abuse testing panel.
+The Randox Barbiturates assay showed a 93.3% correlation using the GC/MS method.

 Multi-analyte controls and calibrators available